hyperledger/fabric/docs/source/test_network.md

 if no channel is specified).
 If you are deploying a chaincode for the first time, the script will install the chaincode dependencies.
 You can use the language flag, `-l`, to install the Go, typescript or javascript versions of the chaincode.

+Before installing the Go, typescript or javascript version of the chaincode make sure that the required language compiler is installed on you local enviroment.
 You can find the asset-transfer (basic) chaincode in the `asset-transfer-basic` folder of the `fabric-samples` directory.
 This folder contains sample chaincode that are provided as examples and used by tutorials to highlight Fabric features.